PavelLaptev/GlitchContainer-for-FramerJS/README.md

 At this moment don't support dynamic textLayers, but you could reach all layers separately by name outside the class, like ```glitchA.layerRed.text = "example"```.

+Also, you can create GlitchContainer from the group of layers.

 ```coffeescript
 glitchA = new GlitchContainer
     layer: layerA #Your layer here